ankumar/software-design/README.md

 ## Journey ...

-### Walmart Global Tech

-Mobile / Web Products & Services - Unify & Grow People, Process & Systems, eCommerce & Stores

-> Apache Kafka for Real-Time Retail https://www.confluent.io/blog/apache-kafka-item-setup/

-> digital transformation at Walmart and the real-time benifits with using Kafka such as checking inventory, fufillment, security and fraud. https://www.youtube.com/watch?v=9V-dcwORE7g

-> The Walmart team has been running #cassandra at scale for a long time and are real pros at operations.
-Great article to learn from. https://twitter.com/PatrickMcFadin/status/1490373516394655745

 ### Acuity Brands

 ⬇️: A Thread inside a company **experimenting, learning & changing**, an instance of organic influence from public domain & open source.
 The **cognitive load distributed & context specific startegies** is how we should think about acceleration of 10+ years and 100s of man years of work involved driving changes across organizations.